jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 :::

-As expected, the out-of-sample predictions are not as correlated with observed `price` as the in-sample predictions, although the degradation is very slight, perhaps suggesting that our training set was not very biased:
+As expected, the out-of-sample predictions are not as correlated with observed `price` as the in-sample predictions, although the degradation is miniscule, perhaps suggesting that our training set was not very biased:

 ```{code-cell} ipython3
 eval_oos_df = (